Jean Tennyson: Personal life and death

 Tennyson was married to chemist Camille Dreyfus on September 18, 1931, by Rabbi Jonah B. Wise at his home at 35 E. 62 St., New York City (he was a leading reform rabbi and founder of the United Jewish Appeal) They remained married until the death of Camille Dreyfus on September 27, 1956.

-She later married Ernest Boissevain at the home of Mrs. George Hamlin Shaw in New York City on May 22, 1958.
+She later married Ernest William Boissevain at the home of Mrs. George Hamlin Shaw in New York City on May 22, 1958.
 Boissevain died on April 13, 1984, and Jean died on March 16, 1991, both at their home in La Tour-de-Peilz, Switzerland.
 They are buried together in the Meeting House Cemetery in Brattleboro, Vermont.
 Jean had no children from either marriage; Ernest had been married three times (once widowed, twice divorced) before he married Jean, and also had no children.